Patagonia Tres 3-in-1 Parka - Women's Review

 Our Analysis and Test Results

-The Patagonia Tres is two coats that zip together to create one winter parka.
+The Patagonia Tres three-in-one is two coats that zip together to create one winter parka.
 Each layer can handle an array of weather.
-The lightweight outer shell is somewhat of a windbreaker and rain jacket combo, constructed with Patagonia's H2No waterproof, breathable and windproof stretch-twill.
-It's 100% polyester, 50% of which is recycled.
+The lightweight outer shell is both a windbreaker and a rain jacket, constructed with Patagonia's H2No waterproof, breathable, and windproof recycled polyester shell.
+It has a PFC-free durable water water-repellant (DWR) finish.

-The inner layer has about 150 grams (depending on your size) of 700 fill recycled down and wrapped in recycled polyester.
+The inner layer is stuffed with 700-fill recycled down wrapped in recycled polyester.
 When zipped together, this jacket is ready for winter.
-Weighing 2.9 lbs, it isn't super lightweight but never feels bulky or heavy.
+Weighing 2.9 lb, it isn't super lightweight, but never feels heavy.

 Performance Comparison